-Why do you write cozy mysteries?
+Why do you write fiction?

 Please tell us about your book.
 What ideas or images inspired this novel?